mozilla-services/heka/docs/source/getting_started.rst

 services/heka/blob/dev/sandbox/lua/filters/http_status.lua#L60>`_ will show
 you is the column where we're tracking 200 status codes.
 The next value specifies how many intervals (i.e. circular buffer rows) should we use in our analysis window.
-We've said 15, which means that we'll be checking for anomalies in rows 2 through 16 out of the full 1440 in our data set (we always throw out the current row because it might not yet be complete).
+We've said 15, which means that we'll be examining the rate of change between the values in two 15 second intervals.
+Specifically, we'll be comparing the data in rows 2 through 16 to the data in rows 17 through 31 (we always throw out the current row because it might not yet be complete).

 After that we specify the number of intervals to use in our historical analysis window.
-Our setting of 0 means we're using the entire history, rows 17 through 1440.
+Our setting of 0 means we're using the entire history, rows 32 through 1800.
 This is followed by the standard deviation threshold parameter, which we've set to 1.5.
-So, put together, we're saying if the rate of change of the number of 200 status responses over the last 15 seconds is more than 1.5 standard deviations off from the rate of change over the 23 minutes before that, then an anomaly alert should be triggered.
+So, put together, we're saying if the rate of change of the number of 200 status responses over the last two 15 second intervals is more than 1.5 standard deviations off from the rate of change over the 29 minutes before that, then an anomaly alert should be triggered.

 The last two parameters here are boolean values.
 The first of these is whether or not an alert should be fired in the event that we stop receiving input data